 - This case is an attempt to ban mifepristone nationwide and limit access to abortion. - Official name: Alliance for Hippocratic Medicine v.
-FDA - The plaintiffs are challenging the FDA's approval process and modifications of the conditions for distributing mifepristone as being beyond the FDA's authority - The FDA approval process includes a team of physicians, chemists, pharmacologists, and other scientists that review tests and data from the manufacturer, who must conduct numerous studies and clinical trials in order to provide sufficient evidence regarding the safety and effectiveness of the drug - After the first approval, the FDA continues to conduct periodic reviews and closely monitor the drug for any safety issues or "adverse events" - Some drugs like mifepristone also have a risk evaluation and mitigation strategy (REMS) which is intended to "mitigate the risk of serious complications" by subjecting the distribution of the drug to certain restrictions - Plaintiffs are also claiming that an 1873 anti-obscenity law, the Comstock Act, prohibits the mailing of any medication used for abortion - This act criminalizes mailing contraceptives or any other items that can be considered "obscene"
+FDA - The plaintiffs are challenging the FDA's approval process and the modifications of the conditions for distributing mifepristone - claiming that the FDA went beyond its authority. - The FDA approval process includes a team of physicians, chemists, pharmacologists, and other scientists who review tests and data from the manufacturer and must conduct numerous studies and clinical trials in order to provide sufficient evidence regarding the safety and effectiveness of the drug. - After the first approval, the FDA continues to conduct periodic reviews and closely monitor the drug for any safety issues or "adverse events." - Some drugs like mifepristone also have a risk evaluation and mitigation strategy (REMS), which is intended to "mitigate the risk of serious complications" by subjecting the distribution of the drug to certain restrictions. - Plaintiffs are also claiming that an 1873 anti-obscenity law, the Comstock Act, prohibits the mailing of any medication used for abortion.

+■ This act criminalizes mailing contraceptives or any other items that can be considered "obscene."